 Palestine / Israel

-politicians have to decide on this and they are too tired with a dead dialogue to get the voters to pressure American (for example) politicians
+Politicians have to decide on this, and they are too tired of a dead dialogue to get the voters to pressure American (for example) politicians

-Speaker: Honorable Mona Markram Ebeid, Former Parliamentarian and Speaker
+Honorable Mona Markram Ebeid, Former Parliamentarian, and Speaker

 Reasons for the Revolution

 Burning of the Two Saints Church in Alexandria, where 20 Christians were murdered